The-OpenROAD-Project/ORAssistant/README.md

 ## Architecture Overview

-OpenROAD manpages, OpenROAD documentation and OpenROAD-flow-scripts documentation is chunked and embedded into FAISS Vector Databases.
+OpenROAD documentation, OpenROAD-flow-scripts documentation, manpages and OpenSTA documentation is chunked and embedded into FAISS Vector Databases.

-Currently, there are three seperate retrievers, each for answering queries about
-1. OR/ORFS installation
-2. OR tools and commands
-3. General information

-The retrievers act a seperate tools and can be accessed by the LLM's tool-calling capabilities.

-Upon recieveing a query,

 Documents are first retrieved from the vectorstore using a hybrid retriever, combining vector and semantic search methods.
-These retrieved documents undergo reranking using a cross-encoder reranker model.
+These retrieved documents undergo re-ranking using a cross-encoder re-ranker model.

-Then top-n documents from the reranked set are then sent to the LLM as input context, for generating a response.

 ```mermaid
 flowchart LR
     id0([Query]) --> id1